 Finally, Google and other search engines love WordPress.
 Its basic code is clean and simple, making it easy for search engines to read and index.

-WordPress also offers many SEO plugins that make it easy for inexperienced webmasters to optimize their websites with metadata, structured data, social optimization, and so much more.
-This is an invaluable feature for webmasters that are trying to claim some prime real estate in the search engines.
+WordPress also offers many SEO plugins that make it easy for inexperienced webmasters to optimize their websites with metadata, structured data, social optimization, and much more.
+This is an invaluable feature for webmasters trying to claim some prime real estate in search engines.

-If you've been hesitant to launch a new website, or simply thought you couldn't afford to operate a dedicated site for your business, WordPress is the answer you have been waiting for.
+WordPress is the answer you have been waiting for if you've been hesitant to launch a new website or simply thought you couldn't afford to operate a dedicated site for your business.
 If you need help with your project, let us know!